CLOSE SEARCH

 • Exclusion from decision making and information

-• Misappropriation of Company Assets - where the majority shareholders utlise company assets for personal gain.
+• Misappropriation of company assets - where the majority shareholders utilise company assets for personal gain.

 Claims are risky

-In many situations, especially in small businesses, the dilemma facing a shareholder who may clearly be being unfairly prejudiced is that starting a court claim is expensive, risky and can often cause damage or even the downfall of the company.
+In many situations, especially in small businesses, the dilemma facing a minority shareholder being unfairly prejudiced is that starting a court claim is expensive, risky and can often cause damage or even the downfall of the company.

 A better strategy is often to instruct experienced and skilled solicitors to exert sufficient pressure on the shareholders creating the prejudice and to negotiate the best available outcome, which is, however unfair it may be, that the majority shareholder buys out the shares of the minority on best available terms.